-Some projects were directed at creating a college going culture for students, such as I’m Taking My Parents to College, which introduced middle school students and their parents to careers, educational requirements and financial aid available for college.
+Some projects have been directed at creating a college going culture for students, such as I’m Taking My Parents to College, which introduced middle school students and their parents to careers, educational requirements and financial aid available for college.
 MoCHA was a bridge course developed to help students prepare for the math skills necessary for Chemistry.
 With the East County Education Alliance, IEBC assisted with the establishment of goals and coaching and facilitating initial working teams and councils.

 The Intersegmental Alignment section highlights five projects, all involving in-depth collaboration: ECAP (English Alignment), South County Education Collaborative, ACCESS (Aligning Curricula and Career Education for Student Success), SLATE (Strategic Linking of Academic and Technical Education) and GC PASS (Gulf Coast Partnership for Achieving Student Success).
 The ACCESS, SLATE and GC PASS projects focused on aligning curriculum from K-12 to post-secondary resulted in curricular guides to be used as resources following the alignment.

 California Transitions focuses on K-12 to postsecondary student transition, success and completion and includes access to the IEBC In-SITES® suite of tools (Instant Strategic Information Tracking Educational Success) – web-based tools that assist educators in using their own student data to improve instruction and student outcomes.